RobertKelley1987/notebag-client/README.md

 Lastly, this is one of those projects that I could keep adding features to forever.
 I was hoping to add drag and drop to this but I've decided it would be smarter to walk away and learn other things.
-Hopefully I find enough free time to do that at some point in the future.

 ![Site screenshot](notebag-screenshot.png)